 Depending on the answers to these questions, you will then have to move on to the next step or leave your passive sentences as it is.

 - Step 3: Change the passive voice to active voice where necessary

 If the sentence will be better in the active voice, you should change it.
 You might wonder, how you can change passive voice sentences to active voice.
 It is very simple.
 You just have to switch the positioning of the sentences.
 Switch the object to the subject position that is the receiver to the end and the actor/doer to the front of the sentence.

 Can You Use Grammatical Checker To Reduce Passive Voice?

-You can use a grammatical checker to carry out a check my paper for passive voice function.
+You can use a grammatical checker to carry out a check my paper for passive voice function, and as a passive voice checker.
 While most grammatical checkers work quite effectively, some just highlight every instance of ‘to be’ verbs which do not necessarily translate passive voice.
 You can’t just blindly select that all passive voice is changed.
 Carefully evaluate the sentences before you make any changes.
 Maybe it’s better to get in touch with reputable editing services, where you can get this work done by humans.

 An understanding of passive voice helps you identify it and avoid such sentences when writing especially if it an academic paper.
 Before you finalize your paper, check your paper in the three steps above for passive voice in the sentences.
 You can also use a grammatical checker but ensure you evaluate properly.